-Hallmark Channel Embroiled In Controversy After It Pulls Ad With Lesbian Brides
+Facing Backlash, Hallmark Channel Says It Will 'Reinstate' Ad Of Lesbian Brides

 "We do!"
 The two women say, before kissing and walking down the aisle as a married couple.

-Hallmark pulled the ad and three others featuring the couple after pressure from an organization called One Million Moms, which says the ad promotes homosexuality.
+Hallmark pulled the ad and three others featuring the couple after pressure from One Million Moms, an organization which says the ad promotes homosexuality.
 The group, a division of the conservative American Family Association, cited complaints from an online complaint board about the channel, one which said: "Please Hallmark ... we r fed up with having the gay agenda crammed down our throats!
 You are one of the few channels we thought we would not have to deal with this issue!"

-Previous complaints on the board included the large volume of actresses' hair and a desire for more music by Frank Sinatra.
+Late on Sunday, the Hallmark Channel released a statement apologizing for the ad's removal, saying it "has been agonizing over this decision as we've seen the hurt it has unintentionally caused."
+Taking the ad off the air was "the wrong decision," the network said.

+Crown Media Family Networks apologizes for the decision to remove an ad featuring a same-sex couple.
+"We are truly sorry for the hurt and disappointment this has caused," said Mike Perry President & CEO, Hallmark Cards Inc. Full statement here: https://t.co/bpyOss0tmu— Hallmark Channel (@hallmarkchannel) December 16, 2019

+"Hallmark will be working with GLAAD to better represent the LGBTQ community across our portfolio of brands.
+The Hallmark Channel will be reaching out to Zola to reestablish our partnership and reinstate the commercials," according to the statement.

-Hallmark says it removed the ads because the controversy was a distraction.
+Hallmark originally said that it chose to remove the ads because the controversy was a distraction.
 "The debate surrounding these commercials on all sides was distracting from the purpose of our network, which is to provide entertainment value," it said in a statement to the Associated Press by Molly Biwer, senior vice president for public affairs and communications.

 "The Hallmark brand is never going to be divisive," Biwer said in an interview with the AP.
 "We don't want to generate controversy, we've tried very hard to stay out of it ... we just felt it was in the best interest of the brand to pull them and not continue to generate controversy."